ballerina-platform/module-ballerinax-health.fhir.r4/utils/deidentify/README.md

 json|deidentify:DeIdentificationError result3 = deidentify:deIdentify(patientResource, deIdentifyRules =  rules);
 ```

-`fhirPath`: Used to point to the specific element in the FHIR resource you want to de-identify.
+`fhirPaths`: Used to point to the specific elements in the FHIR resource you want to de-identify.
+Give a list of FHIR paths to apply the operation.
 Check out [FHIRPath documentation](https://central.ballerina.io/ballerinax/health.fhir.r4utils.fhirpath/latest) for more details on how to use FHIRPath expressions.

 `operation`: Specifies the de-identification operation to perform on the targeted element.
 Similar to `mask`, there are several built-in de-identification operations available in the package, which you can use under `operation` in these rules.